A landscape of contact manifolds via rational SFT: Examples and applications

 \textbf{(2) Case $k=n+1$.} Then to have $\ind(u)\ge 0$, we must have that $p_i$ is the minimum of $p_{\min}$ but $m\ge 1$.
-By the same area argument for the cap, we have the negative asymptotics of the disk caps must be $\gamma^n_q$ and $\gamma_{q'}$.
-In particular, the total contact action of negative asymptotics of disk caps is close to $k$.
+By the same area argument for the cap, the total contact action of negative asymptotics of curves in the symplectic cap is close to $k$.
 On the other hand, the total contact action of $\{\gamma_{p_i}^{d_i}\}_{1\le i \le 2}$ is close to $mk$.
-Hence we must have $m=1$.
+Hence we must have $m=1$ and curves in the symplectic cap must be once punctured spheres that are asymptotic to $\gamma^n_q$ and $\gamma_{q'}$.
 Then the remaining of the argument is the same as before.